Cloud computing can be best described as technology services that are available on-demand via the internet.

 This on-demand use of resources offers almost infinite scalability and flexibility as your cloud computing needs change.

-As well as the physical hardware, infrastructure, and software benefits provided by virtualization and cloud computing, there is also the benefit of overall monitoring.
+As well as the physical hardware, infrastructure, and software benefits provided by virtualization and cloud technology, there is also the benefit of overall monitoring.
 For example, security standards and compliance are managed by the cloud provider so there is no need to constantly monitor for security issues.

 In the event of a disaster, there is also better data recovery in place.
-Cloud providers will have their own data recovery plans in place, leading to potentially faster and easier recovery of data versus on-premises.
+Cloud solution providers will have their own data recovery plans in place, leading to potentially faster and easier recovery of data versus on-premises.

 IaaS provides storage, servers, virtualization, and networking services.
 However, the user is responsible for configuring and maintaining the rest.
 These are often used by IT administrators.